jbagleyjr/TanCD/README.md

 *This is unofficial Tanium content.
 These have not been tested or approved by anyone at Tanium.*

+Intended use is to pull this GIT into your internal GIT repo as a sub-module.
+This repo should not contain any of your internally developed Tanium content, only the workflow to apply a CD pipeline to your Tanium Content development workflow.

 Files:
 ```
 tanrest.py:     Python class that implements the Tanium REST API.